whoisorioki/dashboard/md/frontend_mapping.md

 # Frontend–Backend Mapping: GraphQL Analytics API

-This document provides a detailed mapping between frontend dashboard components, their expected data structures (TypeScript interfaces), the corresponding GraphQL queries, output fields (including nested fields), error envelope structure, and accepted filter arguments.
-Use this as a contract to ensure seamless integration and rapid troubleshooting.
+This document provides the authoritative mapping between frontend dashboard components, their expected data structures (TypeScript interfaces), the corresponding GraphQL queries, output fields, error envelope structure, and accepted filter arguments.
+All field names are camelCase in the frontend, and this mapping is kept in sync with the backend GraphQL schema via codegen.
+This file is the single source of truth for frontend-backend data contracts.

 ---